EquitableLettersSP/ELSP/Email_Forms/acknowledge_receipt_of_review.md

 # Notes

-In the following form, repace:
+In the following form, replace:
 Reviewer - name of person from whom we are requesting a review Editor - your name